 SuiteScript Analysis in NetSuite APM

-As part two of our NetSuite Application Performance Management series, this blog will delve into the SuiteScript Analysis module of APM.
-(You can read part one here: An Introduction to NetSuite APM)
+As part three of our NetSuite Application Performance Management series, this blog will delve into the SuiteScript Analysis module of APM.
+(You can read part one and two here: An Introduction to NetSuite APM, NetSuite App Performance Management: Page Time Summary)

 The SuiteScript Analysis tool allows users to focus specifically on the analysis of scripts.
 Using this tool, you can extract script-related information such as when a script was installed and its performance for a specified time period (up to 30 days in the past).
 Users can also view execution times for locked or bundled scripts using this tool.